nsidc/earthaccess/docs/governance/decisions/929-move-repository.md

 # Decision Record: [#929 Move or fork to independent organization](https://github.com/nsidc/earthaccess/issues/929)

-- Status: Ready for Review  <!-- optional -->
+- Status: Accepted  <!-- optional -->
 - Deciders: @jhkennedy, @chuckwondo, @mfisher87, @Sherwin-14, @asteiker, @itcarroll, @danielfromearth, @JessicaS11
-- Last updated: 2025-09-30
+- Last updated: 2025-02-09
 <!-- - Tags: [space and/or comma separated list of tags] optional -->

 Technical Story: [#929 Move or fork to independent organization](https://github.com/nsidc/earthaccess/issues/929)

 ## Context and Problem Statement

-`earthaccess` currently lives under the `nsidc` organization.
+`earthaccess` currently lives under the [`nsidc`](https://github.com/nsidc/) GitHub organization which is owned and managed by [NISDC](https://nsidc.org/home), a part of [CIRES at the University of Colorado Boulder](https://cires.colorado.edu/), and a [NASA DAAC](https://nsidc.org/data/data-programs/nsidc-daac).

-While the `earthaccess` community lives under the ownership of a private organization, GitHub's design prevents us from administrating our project independently.
+While the `earthaccess` community lives under the ownership of a "private" organization, GitHub's design prevents us from administrating our project effectively.
 For example, we require organization owner permission for certain actions, teams are managed at the organization level, and our project is mixed with a large number of other projects (making it less discoverable).

-In order to strengthen the community engagement of earthaccess and lower participation barriers, moving the `earthaccess` repo to another GitHub organization will:
+In order to strengthen the community engagement of earthaccess and lower participation barriers, moving the `earthaccess` repo to a community-owned GitHub organization will:

 * Reduce friction to collaboration by allowing the community to self-determine its members' access and privileges.
 * Improve discoverability by reducing the amount of irrelevant items when browsing for related projects.
-* Enable bundling related repositories (e.g. the R earthdatalogin project, other dependency libraries) under the same org, for example to cross-document project.
+* Enable bundling related repositories (e.g. the [R earthdatalogin](https://cran.r-project.org/web/packages/earthdatalogin/index.html) project, other dependency libraries) under the same org, for example to cross-document project.
 * Preserve community's ability to make decisions based on the interests and needs of users, independent of institutional structure and policy.